-According to the U.S. Bureau of Labor Statistics (BLS), the fast-growing dental hygienist profession should experience a 33% growth rate between 2012 and 2022.
-In May 2013, the BLS listed an median salary of $71,110 a year for dental hygienists, with California, Washington and District of Columbia listed as the highest-paying states.
+According to the U.S. Bureau of Labor Statistics (BLS), the fast-growing dental hygienist profession should experience a 19% growth rate between 2014 and 2024.
+In May 2015, the BLS listed a median salary of $72,330 a year for dental hygienists, with California, New Mexico and District of Columbia listed as the highest-paying states.

 A high school diploma is the first prerequisite to become a dental hygienist.
 The next step is earning an associate's degree, although bachelor's degrees in dental hygiene are available through a few schools.
 Though specifics may vary by region, all states and the District of Columbia require licensing.
 A bachelor's or master's degree is mandatory should you wish to teach, do research or practice clinically in a school or public health program.